zerollzeng/tiny-tensorrt/README.md

 - PRELU, under test with openpose.

 # Roadmap
+- [x] engine serialization
 - [x] int8 support
-- [ ] fix upsample bug
 - [ ] support more model and layer
+- [ ] maybe a handing calibrator data creating tool
+- [ ] test in nvidia p4

 # Acknowledgement
-this project is highly motivated by [lewes6369/tensorRTWrapper](https://github.com/lewes6369/tensorRTWrapper)
+this project is highly motivated by [lewes6369/tensorRTWrapper](https://github.com/lewes6369/tensorRTWrapper) and [lewes6369/TensorRT-Yolov3](https://github.com/lewes6369/TensorRT-Yolov3), I make use of his upsample and yolo-det plugin with slightly optimization.

+and I use [spdlog](https://github.com/gabime/spdlog) for some fancy log output, it's very lightweight for intergrate.